 While the dough is chilling, preheat your oven to 400 degrees F.

-Once your oven has preheated, place your chilled disc on a piece of parchment paper and slice into 8 equal wedges.
+Once your oven has preheated, place your chilled disc of blueberry scone dough on a piece of parchment paper and slice into 8 equal wedges.
 If you like, you can brush your sliced dough with additional whole milk or half-and-half to give it extra sheen.

 Bake your scones for 20-25 minutes, until the center is set and they are golden brown.
 Transfer them to a wire rack to cool completely.